seime/openhab-esphome/README.md

 > NOTE2: In Thing UIDs, the `:` is replaced with `_`

+> NOTE3: For Group events, it is the group state that is sent, not the individual item states.

 ### Examples

 Making state changes to OH temperature sensor available in ESPHome: